-Jan.
-6 committee standoffs pose new tests for post-Trump Justice Department
+Jeffrey Clark deposition moved back to Dec.
+16, Jan.
+6 committee says

 Rather than pursue contempt charges against Clark the way it has against Bannon, the committee could grant Clark immunity in exchange for testimony.
 But in the past, some people given congressional immunity have still faced criminal prosecutions.

 Brand, the former House lawyer, said all the legal fights surrounding Jan.
 6 committee witnesses may be undercut by a separate problem.
 When the Democratic-controlled House formed the committee, the resolution envisioned a panel of eight Democrats and five Republicans.
-But GOP and Democratic leaders fought over which Republicans would participate, and ultimately only two Republicans joined, turning an envisioned panel of 13 into 9.
+But GOP and Democratic leaders fought over which Republicans would participate, and ultimately only two Republicans joined, turning an envisioned panel of 13 into nine.
 Clark’s lawyer has already raised this issue in challenging the validity of the panel’s demands.

 Ultimately, it may not matter.
 But back in 1949, the Supreme Court tossed out a perjury conviction against a witness in a congressional hearing about communism, finding that at the time, the committee was not a “competent tribunal” because it lacked a quorum.